TheShagwell/TheShagwell/README.md

 > 🚀 Am a frontend developer and a lover of backend technology from Lagos State, Nigeria.

->  ✌ I work also as a Product Designer
+>  ✌ I work also as a Product Designer with 5years Experience on building user-centric solutions

 > 🎮 Am a big fan of playing soccer (eFootball) and action 😎 games.